symfony/symfony-docs/quick_tour/en/02-The-View.markdown

 how to configure the default behavior of the templating system and how to extend it by adding new helpers.

-You are only working with Symfony since about 20 minutes, and you can already do pretty amazing stuff with it.
+You have only been working with Symfony for about 20 minutes, and you can already do pretty amazing stuff with it.
 That's the power of Symfony.
 Learning the basics is easy, and you will soon learn that this simplicity is hidden under a very flexible architecture.